bingyang-lei/bingyang-lei.github.io/index.md

 ## News

+- *2025.10*: Honored to receive the 2025 National Scholarship of China.
-- *2025.07*: I am joining WestLake NLP group as a on site research intern!
+- *2025.07*: I am joining WestLake NLP group as a on site research intern.

 ## Honors and Awards